postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/graphql.md

   - type: section
     name: "Next Steps"
   - type: link
-    name: "Intro to collections"
+    name: "Grouping requests in collections"
-    url: "/docs/postman/collections/intro-to-collections/"
+    url: "/docs/sending-requests/intro-to-collections/"

 warning: false

 ---

 Many people think of Postman as an advanced REST client.
 Beyond REST, Postman is a tool that handles any calls sent over HTTP.
-This means that you can use Postman to interact with protocol-agnostic APIs - such as [SOAP](/docs/postman/sending-api-requests/making-soap-requests/) and GraphQL, which can both utilize HTTP, just like REST.
+This means that you can use Postman to interact with protocol-agnostic APIs - such as [SOAP](/docs/sending-requests/supported-api-frameworks/making-soap-requests/) and GraphQL, which can both utilize HTTP, just like REST.

 Learn how Postman supports working with GraphQL.